RxJS-CN/RxJS-Ultimate-CN/error-handling.md

     err => console.error('Retry when - Err',err)
 )
 ```
-The way its written it will return `1` until we run out of memory cause the algorithm will always crash on the value `2` and will keep retrying the stream forever, due to our lack of end condition.
+The way it's written it will return `1` until we run out of memory cause the algorithm will always crash on the value `2` and will keep retrying the stream forever, due to our lack of end condition.
 What we need to do is to somehow say that the error is fixed.
 If the stream were trying to hit urls instead of emitting numbers a responding endpoint would be the fix but in this case we have to write something like this:

 ```
 let values$ = Rx.Observable.interval(1000).take(5);